ziyoung/better-wilcom-docs/wilcom-docs/Setup/machines/Color-change_functions.md

 | Stop & jump       | Stop and Jump functions               |
 | Needle no & jumps | Needle Number and Jump functions      |

-4For needle-addressing machines, enter the number of needles on the machine in the No of Needles field.
+4. For needle-addressing machines, enter the number of needles on the machine in the No of Needles field.

-5Optionally, select the Use Group Addressing checkbox.
+5. Optionally, select the Use Group Addressing checkbox.

 Some machines can group two heads together so you can stitch a design using needles from both heads.
 For example, if a machine has two heads and nine needles per head, the machine moves the hoop from the first head under the second head, which allows you to stitch 18 colors without a manual change.

 Note: If this is the case, enter the combined number of needles on the machine in the No of Needles field.

-6Optionally, select the First CC required checkbox.
+6. Optionally, select the First CC required checkbox.

 Some machines require a First CC code to initialize the machine and bring the head back to the first color change needle position.

-7Optionally, select the Return to Start checkbox.
+7. Optionally, select the Return to Start checkbox.

 This returns the needle to the start of design, preparing the machine for the repeat run.

-8Click Save then Close.
+8. Click Save then Close.

 ## Related topics...